LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 ## Presentation of the DOAJ Articles data

-For this lesson, we will be using the Directory of Open Access Journals (DOAJ) article sample data, available on [FigShare](https://dx.doi.org/10.6084/m9.figshare.3409471).
+For this lesson, we will be using Directory of Open Access Journals (DOAJ) article sample data, available on [FigShare](https://dx.doi.org/10.6084/m9.figshare.3409471).
 Download this zip and extract it on your working directory on a meaningful location (e.g. create a folder called *data/*)

 This data set is a list of published articles.
-The dataset is stored as *.csv*
-files: each row holds information for a single article, and the columns represent:
+The dataset is stored as *.csv* (comma separated values) files: each row holds information for a single article, and the columns represent:

 | Column           | Description                        |
 |------------------|------------------------------------|